 You should discuss the question of supervisors with Damien Wilkins, as the nature of your proposal will often determine who should be approached for supervision.

-Victoria University of Wellington offers a scholarship programme for PhD candidates.
+The University offers a scholarship programme for PhD candidates.
 Prospective students who would like to apply for a Doctoral Scholarship must do so as part of their application for admission to the PhD programme.
 More information about PhD funding.
 All scholarship-related questions should be directed to the Scholarships Office.

 The scholarship process is competitive and that acceptance to the PhD programme does not guarantee a funding package.
 Applicants who already have a PhD are unlikely to be eligible for a Doctoral scholarship.

 Progress and assessment

-Victoria University of Wellington has a system of six-monthly progress reports, which must be completed by the candidate and one or both supervisors.
+The University has a system of six-monthly progress reports, which must be completed by the candidate and one or both supervisors.
 As well, in your first year, you are only accepted for provisional registration for the degree.
 If the University is satisfied with your progress at 12 months, you move from provisional to full registration.